Splendor (motorcycle): History

-In 2004, Hero Honda launched the upgraded version of the Splendor, the Splendor+.
-This version features multi-reflector headlight, tail light and turn signal lights, and new graphics.
-In 2007, Hero Honda launched the Splendor plus with changes in body fairings and including alloy wheels and other improvements.
-Also in 2007 Hero Honda Launched Splendor NXG as it resembles "Next generation", but it hampered in terms of sales, So it eventually discontinued Splendor NXG in 2015.
-In 2009, Hero Honda launched 1 Crore edition in Splendor with updated graphics all black Paint in engine, black alloy wheel etc. In 2011, Hero Honda launched the Splendor Pro with changes in body fairings, self-start features, alloy wheels and other improvements with APDV = Advance Pro-Series Digital Variable Ignition System.
-In 2011 when Hero Honda was rebranded as Hero Motocorp, Hero badge replaced the Hero Honda in future models.
-In 2014, Hero Motocorp launched a new model 'Splendor iSmart', Which resembles the body panels, chassis and headlight setup of Splendor NXG., In 2022 Hero launched a new model Splendor+ Xtec that features digital speedometer, LED DRL strip on the headlight, Black alloy wheels with usb charging port with an i3s fuel saving technology.
+In 2004, Hero Honda launched the upgraded version of the Splendor, known as the Splendor+.
+This version features a multi-reflector headlight, tail light, turn signal lights, and new graphics.
+In 2007, Hero Honda introduced the Splendor+ with changes to the body fairings, including alloy wheels and other improvements.
+Also in 2007, Hero Honda launched the Splendor NXG, which was designed to represent the "Next Generation."
+However, it struggled in terms of sales and was eventually discontinued in 2015.
+In 2009, Hero Honda released the 1 Crore edition of the Splendor, featuring updated graphics, an all-black engine, black alloy wheels, and more.
+In 2011, Hero Honda launched the Splendor Pro, which included changes to the body fairings, a self-start feature, alloy wheels, and other enhancements, along with the APDV (Advance Pro-Series Digital Variable Ignition System).
+In 2011, when Hero Honda was rebranded as Hero MotoCorp, the Hero badge replaced the Hero Honda branding on future models.
+In 2014, Hero Motocorp launched a new model, the 'Splendor iSmart,' which resembles the body panels, chassis, and headlight setup of the Splendor NXG.
+In 2022, Hero launched a new model, the Splendor+ Xtec, which features a digital speedometer, an LED DRL strip on the headlight, black alloy wheels, a USB charging port, and i3s fuel-saving technology.